XXI Bomber Command: History

 Serious planning for the movement of the XXI Bomber Command's B-29s from their Second Air Force training bases in Kansas to newly constructed combat airfields on Saipan, Tinian and Guam began in April 1944.
 The construction and defense of the airfields would be the United States Navy's responsibility, as would logistical support.
 Before the B-29s could begin operating against Japan from the Marianas, the islands first had to be taken away from the Japanese.

-This began with Saipan on 11 June 1944 when a four-day naval and air bombardment of the island began.
-On 15 June United States Marine units stormed ashore, followed a day later by Army units.
-After several weeks of heavy fighting, during which over 3000 American and 24,000 Japanese people died, the island was finally declared secure on 9 July.
+This began with the Battle of Saipan on 11 June 1944 when a four-day naval and air bombardment of the island began.
+On 15 June United States Marine Corps units stormed ashore, followed a day later by United States Army units.
+After several weeks of heavy fighting, during which over 3,000 American and 24,000 Japanese people died, the island was finally declared secure on 9 July.

 The seizure of Saipan enabled invasions of Guam and Tinian to proceed, which were attacked on 21 and 24 July respectively.
-The Marine Corps and the United States Army 77th Infantry Division's 305th Regimental Combat Team landed on Guam.
-By 10 August the island was secured.
-Tinian was assaulted on 24 July, and by 1 August it was secured.
+Tinian was secured on 1 August and Guam was secured on 10 August.

 Airfield construction

 Construction of the B-29 airfields on Saipan began almost immediately, even while the fighting was still going on.
-Naval Construction Battalions (N-C-B), the "SeaBees" began construction at a former Japanese airstrip called Aslito.
-This was later renamed Isley Field, after Navy Commander Robert H. Isely (unfortunately his name was misspelled and the incorrect version stuck).
-The SeaBees did not meet their schedule but came very close.
-In a little over three months they had built a support base and air field on Saipan, capable of supporting the 240 B-29s of the 73d Bombardment Wing and their logistical support units.
+Naval Construction Battalions (NCBs), the "SeaBees" began construction at a former Japanese airstrip called Aslito.
+This was later renamed Isley Field, after Navy Commander Robert H. Isely (his name was misspelled and the incorrect version stuck).
+The SeaBees did not meet their schedule, but came very close.
+In a little over three months they had built a support base and airfield on Saipan, capable of supporting the 240 B-29s of the 73d Bombardment Wing and their logistical support units.